 - Human rights review 2012

 - Human Rights in Health and Social Care

 - What does Brexit mean for equality and human rights in the UK?

-It is The Equality Human Rights Commission's mission to:
+It is the Equality and Human Rights Commission's mission to:

-- promote awareness, understanding and protection of human rights, and
+- promote awareness, understanding and protection of human rights

 We are a statutory body, established up by an Act of Parliament.
 We are also an ‘A’ status National Human Rights Institution (NHRI) accredited by the United Nations (UN).
-As such, we operate independently of Government.
+We operate independently of government.

-We challenge the Government and public service providers if they breach human rights, and work to strengthen human rights protection and equality legislation.
+We challenge government and public service providers if they breach human rights, and work to strengthen human rights protection and equality legislation.
 Our main activities are set out below.